LEGOPurpleBrick/PurpleBrick/README.md

 *For these games, it's highly recommended to use [Brickbench](https://github.com/BrickBench/BrickBench) instead.

-As the development of PurpleBrick progresses, more and more games will be more supported by it.
+As the development of PurpleBrick progresses, more and more games will be better supported by it.

+# Installation
+In order to install PurpleBrick, head over to the [releases] and download the installer from the latest release.
+Once it gets downloaded, open the installer and follow the instructions on screen to install the program.

+Upon finishing installation, a shortcut for PurpleBrick will be placed on Your Desktop, as well as the Programs Menu.

+Please note: PurpleBrick only works for 64 bit Windows Systems.